-- In the lead up to, and then also just following the financial crisis, silver in New Zealand dollars rose.
+- In the lead up to, and then also just following the financial crisis, silver in New Zealand dollars rose sharply.

 - But then silver fell from 2011 through to 2015.

-- Since 2015 silver has been quietly moving higher without many people noticing.
+- Since 2015 silver had been quietly moving higher without many people noticing.